LinK3D: Linear Keypoints Representation for 3D LiDAR Point Cloud: Introduction

 \section{Introduction}

-\IEEEPARstart{F}{eature} extraction and matching are the building blocks for most computer vision tasks, such as the perception \cite{jiang2021cubemap, yang2021context, tang2020learning}, recognition \cite{zhao2021learning, tan2022cross, DBLP:conf/aaai/DongCSMW21}, and reconstruction \cite{campos2021orb, sui2022accurate} tasks.
-In the field of 2D vision, a variety of 2D feature extraction methods (such as Harris \cite{Harris1988}, SIFT \cite{Lowe2004}, SURF \cite{Bay2006} and ORB \cite{Rublee2011}), have been investigated and widely used.
+\IEEEPARstart{F}{eature} extraction and matching are the building blocks for most robotic vision tasks, such as object detection \cite{10044977}, and reconstruction \cite{9913658} tasks.
+In the field of 2D vision, a variety of famous 2D feature extraction methods (such as SIFT \cite{Lowe2004} and ORB \cite{Rublee2011}), have been proposed and widely used.
 However, in the field of 3D vision, there are still several unsolved issues for 3D feature representation and matching.
-Current methods may not be suitable for the high frequency (usually $\geq$ 10Hz) of 3D LiDAR and the large-scale complex scenes, especially in terms of efficiency and reliability.
-The irregularity, sparsity and disorder of 3D LiDAR point cloud make it infeasible for the 2D methods directly applied to 3D.
-At present, 3D LiDAR has been widely used to some mobile devices (such as robots \cite{jiao2021robust}, autonomous driving cars \cite{feng2021review}, etc.), it is necessary to design an efficient and robust feature representation for 3D LiDAR point cloud.
+Current methods \cite{Rusu2009, salti2014shot, prakhya2015b, lu2019deepvcp, du2020dh3d, bai2020d3feat, fischer2021stickypillars} may not be suitable for the high frequency (usually $\geq$ 10Hz) of 3D LiDAR and the large-scale complex scenes, especially in terms of efficiency and reliability.
+The irregularity, sparsity, and disorder of the LiDAR point cloud make it infeasible for 2D methods directly applied to 3D.

-Existing 3D feature point representation methods \cite{rusu2009fast, tombari2010unique, madry2012improving, prakhya2015b, landrieu2017structured, kasaei2016good, he2016m2dp, kim2021scan, qi2017pointnet, yew20183dfeat, fischer2021stickypillars} can be mainly divided into two categories in terms of extraction strategies, i.e., hand-crafted features and learning-based features.
-The hand-crafted features \cite{rusu2009fast, madry2012improving, prakhya2015b, landrieu2017structured} mainly describe features in the form of histograms, and they use local or global statistical information for feature representation.
-As there are usually lots of similar local features (such as lots of local plane) in large-scale scenes that LiDAR used, these local statistical features can easily lead to mismatches.
-The global features \cite{kasaei2016good, he2016m2dp, kim2021scan}, intuitively, are unlikely to generate accurate point-to-point matching inside the point cloud.
-Learning-based methods \cite{qi2017pointnet, yew20183dfeat, fischer2021stickypillars} have made great progress, however, these methods are usually time-consuming (such as 3DFeatNet \cite{yew20183dfeat} takes approximately 0.928 seconds to extract 3D features, D3Feat \cite{bai2020d3feat} takes about 2.3 seconds when used to 3D registration).